-This page provides information about the proposed National Policy Statement on Indigenous Biodiversity.
+About the proposed National Policy Statement on Indigenous Biodiversity

-The proposed National Policy Statement on indigenous biodiversity sets out the objective and policies to manage natural and physical resources to maintain indigenous biological diversity (biodiversity) under the Resource Management Act 1991.
+The proposed National Policy Statement on Indigenous Biodiversity (NPS) sets out the objective and policies about managing natural and physical resources to maintain indigenous biological diversity (biodiversity) under the Resource Management Act 1991.

 Local authorities would be required to manage the effects of activities through district and regional plans and resource consent decisions (or be satisfied that effects are managed by other methods) to ensure there is no net loss of significant indigenous biodiversity.